 - Clean Your Baby’s Teeth and Gums.
 Even before your child’s first teeth have come in, it’s important to gently wipe their teeth with a wet towel or gauze after they are fed.

 - Don’t Dip Pacifiers In Anything Containing Sugar.
 Some parents dip pacifiers in sweet substances like honey.
 This can be very damaging for baby teeth.

 ECC is an infectious disease that can begin as soon as the baby’s first teeth appear, and it can have lasting, damaging effects on your child’s oral health.
-Here at Dental Partners of Boston we want to help you take care of your baby’s teeth.
-Not only are they more susceptible to cavities than are adults, but they are also at risk of gum disease if the bacteria in their mouths gets too out of hand.
+Here at Dental Partners of Boston, we want to help you take care of your baby’s teeth.
+Not only are they more susceptible to cavities than adults, but they are also at risk of gum disease if the bacteria in their mouths get too out of hand.

-If you think your child may be a victim of baby bottle tooth decay, set up an appointment to come in and see one of our doctors, or a member of our team today.
-We’d love to help return your baby’s mouth to its healthiest state!
-Feel free to contact us if you have any additional questions or concerns!
+If you think your child may be a victim of baby bottle tooth decay, set up an appointment to come in and see one of our doctors, or a member of our dental team today.
+We would love to help return your baby’s mouth to its healthiest state!
+Feel free to contact us if you have any additional questions.